-The leaders of evolutionary customer service, are successful because they deliver a stress-free, personalized customer experience.
+The leaders of evolutionary customer service, are successful because they deliver a stress-free, personalised customer experience.
 But there are still many organisations that are focusing on an “inside-out” approach.

 Inside out approaches mean operating costs restrict which channels are available to the customer, and as a result their customer service deteriorates.

 Why exactly?
-Because the role of the contact center in a world of advancing technologies will need to be proactive in its customer centric approach.
+Because the role of the contact centre in a world of advancing technologies will need to be proactive in its customer centric approach.
 Understanding customer’s needs is paramount to good customer service.
-Not to mention contact center technologies also enable opportunities to improve profitability and generate added revenue streams.
+Not to mention contact centre technologies also enable opportunities to improve profitability and generate added revenue streams.

 Contact Centre Trends – Now and in the future

 We’ve entered into an age where customers are able and ready to look for quick fix answers with minimal effort, this often includes FAQs, telephone IVR and emails.
 Phone channels are still heavily relied upon, but the use of services such as webchat and instant messaging (such as via Facebook) are quickly becoming preferable.

 The majority of mobile phone users own a smartphone- 66% of UK adults.
 This has given customers easier access to customer service on the go.
 Some organisations do currently cater to these preferred channels but are slow to introduce mobile apps, an often unrecognised downfall.
 Future trends suggest that businesses will increasingly improve their approach to mobile technologies and integrate them into an omnichannel strategy.
 Visual IVR, for example is streamlined to connect appropriate agents along with outbound communications such as app notifications.
 This is where the fluidity of customer service will really thrive.

 The personalised service is going one step further.
 The powers of predictive analytics are certainly set to make a drastic improvement using the customer’s historical data of past interactions, geographic location and choice of device, to create a tailor made service that’s suited to the customer’s profile.